-In the amnesiac lathe of time we've largely forgotten that THE EXORCIST was shocking not only because of what the devil did to Linda Blair's little girl body, but what the medical community did.
-Nowadays kids get that kind of treatment for something as innocuous as being caught with a joint in their backpack, or testing positive via a mom's at-home urine sample kit.
-Blatty has clearly predicted all that - it's the Reagan generation!
-Stop them before they start and the result is a nation stunted at the knee.
-THE NINTH CONFIGURATION is Blatty's attempt to imagine a saner policy for the insane, the humoring of madness to get at its root, the notion that people who act crazy do so to keep from going truly crazy.
+In the amnesiac lathe of time we've largely forgotten that THE EXORCIST was shocking not only because of what the devil did to Linda Blair's little girl body, but what the medical community did to try and counteract it, which was nothing short of barbaric (those spinal taps!), like the modern version of 'dunking chairs' for suspected witches.
+Nowadays kids get that kind of treatment for something as innocuous as being caught with a joint in their backpack, or testing positive in mom's at-home urine sample kit.
+Blatty has clearly predicted all this, he saw in advance the result of our spiritual vacuum: a nation stunted at the knee.
+When the intellects turn from God, the hucksters move in.
+THE NINTH CONFIGURATION is Blatty's attempt to imagine a saner policy for the insane, the humoring of madness to get to the notion that people who act crazy do so to keep from going truly crazy.
 Only by embracing madness can they stay above it.
-Like any other jealous lover, mental aberration chases you if you run from it, but pursue it with open arms and it shrinks back into the shadows like a frat boy in a Courtney Love song.
+Like any jealous lover, mental aberration chases you when you run from it, but pursue it with open arms and it shrinks back into the shadows like a frat boy in a Courtney Love song, or Andrew Stevens when Morgan Fairchild comes onto him in THE SEDUCTION.